HabitatFramework/DevelopersGuide/documentation/documentation.rst

 What is it?
 -----------

-The guides are written using reStructuredText which is is an easy-to-read, what-you-see-is-what-you-get plain text markup syntax.
+reStructuredText is is an easy-to-read, what-you-see-is-what-you-get plain text markup syntax.
 It is often used for in-line program documentation (such as Python docstrings), for quickly creating simple web pages, and for standalone documents (such as the HLU Tool guides).

 reStructuredText can be written in any text editor, but some editors provide syntax highlighting and shortcuts to assist authors (see :ref:`requirements_tools` for some examples).